Romford Ice Arena

+Home of the Romford Raiders

 It was the home of the Romford Raiders ice hockey team.
 The first game at the Ice Arena took place on Sunday 13 September 1987 as the Romford Raiders defeated Oxford City Stars 9–6 in front of 479 spectators.
 David Jones (Oxford City Stars) scored the first goal of the game, however the Raiders' first goal was scored by Erskine Douglas.
 In addition to ice hockey, the arena had resident professional figure skating coaches.
 The rink was also used for public skating, as a conference centre and a party venue.
 The building was owned by the London Borough of Havering Council and leased out.

 In December 2007 the ice rink featured in the BBC Christmas ident.

 In 2011 it was reported that Romford Ice Arena was going to be demolished and rebuilt with additional features such as a gymnasium and swimming pool, but initially it was decided to simply renovate the existing building.